SergioCoboLopez/ELN_Sergio/docs/december/index.md

 ## November 28
 I am preparing goals and work of the week.
-Solving a problem with github pages and latex syntax
+Solving a problem with github pages and latex syntax.
+Problem solved.